Features of the New 1971 O'Day Sailboats

 Because we spend more time sailing O'Day boats than anyone else, we spend more time trying to make them better.
 All O'Day sails are cut and built to our own specifications.

-We use Howe & Bainbridge Dacron® sailcloth for mains, jibs and genoas, and their Ripstop® Nylon® for our colorful red, white and blue spinnakers.
-We start with the finest materials and finish with the best workmanship.
-Stitch for stitch and dollar for dollar you won't find a better made sail anywhere.
+We use Howe & Bainbridge Dacron® sailcloth for mains, jibs, and genoas, and their Ripstop® Nylon® for our colorful red, white, and blue spinnakers.
+We start with the finest materials and finish with the best artistry.
+Stitch for stitch and dollar for dollar, you won't find a better-made sail anywhere.

 Ask your O'Day dealer to show you a suit of our sails.
 Note the particular care taken at the main stress points: the three corners of the sail.
 You'll also see that windows are standard on sails where necessary for better vision (where permitted by class rules).